 Prerequisites: MA 305 (Foundations of Higher Mathematics) with C- or better.
 Some experience with proofs and abstract mathematics in a previous or concurrent university course will be helpful.

 Lowell W. Beineke received a doctorate from the University of Michigan and is the Jack Schrey Professor of Mathematics.
 He has won several teaching awards (including a listing in Purdue's Book of Great Teachers ) and research awards, and has published more than 100 papers and several books in graph theory.
 He served as editor of The College Mathematics Journal.

 Time and location: Tuesdays and Thursdays, 4:30-5:45 p.m. starting January 11 in Kettler 216.

 This course introduces fundamental concepts and some common models for the analysis of time series data.
 Topics to be covered include the autocovariance function and spectrum of stationary processes, the structure, estimation, interpretation, and identification of AutoRegressive (Iterated) Moving Average (ARIMA) models, forecasting, model diagnostics, seasonal models, and transfer function models.
 Resources in R, an open-source programming environment, will be used for data analysis and graphics.

 Text: Time Series Analysis with applications in R, second edition by Cryer and Chan, Springer.

 Prerequisite: STAT 512 with C- or above.

 Yvonne Zubovic received a Ph.
 D. from The Ohio State University in 1988 and has taught at IPFW since 1991.
 In 1997, she received the Outstanding Teacher award for IPFW.
 Her main research interests are in biostatistics.

-Time and location: Tuesdays and Thursdays 6-7:15, beginning August 27, in Kettler 218.
+Time and location: Tuesdays and Thursdays 6-7:15, beginning January 12, in Kettler 216.